120 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 118 Beacon to the east and 122 Beacon to the west.

 On June 29, 1937, 120 Beacon was acquired from Charles Kissock by One Hundred Twenty Beacon Street, Inc.

-On August 7, 1946, 120 Beacon was acquired from the One Hundred Twenty Beacon Street, Inc. (Frederick V. McMenimen, president) by Mary Leone (Grady) D’Amore, the wife of Gerard (Jerry) V. D’Amore, a building contractor.
+On August 7, 1946, 120 Beacon was acquired from the One Hundred Twenty Beacon Street, Inc. (Frederick V. McMenimen, president) by Mary Leone (Grady) D’Amore, the wife of Gerard (Jerry) Vincent D’Amore, a building contractor.
 They lived in one of the apartments.
 They previously had lived in Malden.

 In October of 1948, Mary D’Amore filed for (and subsequently received) permission to subdivide two of the existing apartments, increasing the total number from eight to ten.